McConnell Springs Park: Historical Significance

+Park Features

 McConnell Springs also has two miles of trails, with a half-mile paved loop which makes the park accessible to most visitors, as well as an education center.

 McConnell Springs park is protected sanctuary by the city of Lexington.
 It has rules such as no pets and no camping.
 The water surface quality is also regularly monitored to ensure that the springs are natural and not being contaminated by pollutants.